Jean Donald: Amateur career

 Donald had some success before World War II.
 In 1938, she played in the England–Scotland girls match and then reached the semi-finals of the Girls Amateur Championship at Stoke Poges, losing to Sheila Stroyan.
 In 1939 she reached the final of the East of Scotland Championship, reached the last-8 of the Scottish Women's Amateur Championship, and, playing off a handicap of 5, won the Ladies' Open Highland tournament at Pitlochry.

-Donald reached the semi-finals of the 1946 Womens Amateur Championship at Hunstanton, losing 3&2 to the eventual winner, Jean Hetherington.
+Donald reached the semi-finals of the 1946 Women's Amateur Championship at Hunstanton, losing 3&2 to the eventual winner, Jean Hetherington.
 At the start of 1947 Donald won the East of Scotland title and then won the Scottish Women's Amateur Championship, beating Jean Kerr in the final.
 In early June, she played in the Women's Home Internationals for the first time, Scotland retaining the title they had held since 1939.
-The following week she again reached the semi-finals of the Womens Amateur Championship at Gullane, losing 7&5 to Babe Zaharias.
+The following week she again reached the semi-finals of the Women's Amateur Championship at Gullane, losing 7&5 to Babe Zaharias.

 In late June she was part of the winning British team for the Vagliano Trophy in Paris and then won the French Ladies Open Championship the following week.

 The early part of 1948 was dominated by the Curtis Cup at Royal Birkdale.
 Donald was selected for the team after a series of trials.
 The American side won the match comfortably, winning 6 matches to 2 with one match halved.
 Donald won both her foursomes and singles matches.
-Donald reached the final of the Womens Amateur Championship at Royal Lytham & St Annes, losing by 1 hole to Louise Suggs in the 36-hole final.
+Donald reached the final of the Women's Amateur Championship at Royal Lytham & St Annes, losing by 1 hole to Louise Suggs in the 36-hole final.
 Donald suffered a rare defeat to a British golfer when she lost at the last-32 stage of the Scottish Women's Amateur Championship, losing by 1 hole to Moira Paterson.

 In 1949 Donald won the East of Scotland title for the third successive year and won the Scottish Women's Amateur Championship for the second time, beating Helen Holm 6&5 in the final.
-However, she lost in the first round of the Womens Amateur Championship to Clarrie Reddan at the 19th hole.
+However, she lost in the first round of the Women's Amateur Championship to Clarrie Reddan at the 19th hole.
 Donald played in the 1950 Curtis Cup at the Country Club of Buffalo.
 The Americans won 7 matches to 1, with one match halved, Donald losing both her matches.
 The team later played a Canadian team, Donald winning both her matches in an 8–2 victory.